vishnurajvk/trial1/README.md

 # trial1
-my first program in in git
+my first trial program in in git